5m1Ly/restfx/readme.md

 ### RestFX.CheckRepoVersion([owner], [repo], [version])
 This method can be used to check if a copy of your resource is still up to date with the latest release of your github repository.

-_note, only works for resources in public github repositories._

 #### Parameters
 | name    | value    | required | disc                                      |
 |---------|----------|----------|-------------------------------------------|